 The bongo exhibit is in the center of the loop around the Plains.
-Home to eastern bongo and southern ground hornbills, the exhibit is spacious and tree-shaded.
+Home to eastern bongo and yellow backed duikers, the exhibit is spacious and tree-shaded.
 It is also home to a wild breeding colony of the endangered wood storks.

 The cheetah exhibit is a 300-foot long, 50-foot wide area.
-It is home to two male cheetahs, one of whom walks with a limp due to a injury when he was just a cub.
-White rhinoceros, greater kudu, and ostrich inhabit three exhibit areas that encompass a 2.5-acre area, allowing plenty of room for the animals to roam.
+It is home to one male cheetah, one of whom walks with a limp due to an injury when he was just a cub.
+White rhinoceros, greater kudu, marabou stork, east African crowned crane, and ostrich inhabit one area that encompass a 2.5-acre area, allowing plenty of room for the animals to roam.

 An okapi exhibit and a Grevy’s zebra exhibit are further along the boardwalk.

 Elephant Plaza offers an intimate view of the elephants and their 275,000-gallon pool.
 Jacksonville Zoo is home to two African Elephant females and one male.
 Included in the same area is the African Reptile Building, home of some of the world’s deadliest snakes, such as vipers, cobras and mambas.
 In the Plaza, there are vultures, bats, rock hyrax, and other animals.

 Mahali Pa Simiba (“Place of the Lion” in Swahili) is the one-acre home to our lions.
 These lions can be viewed from the overlook on the boardwalk or in a viewing area along the main path.
 Siamangs live in the area in front of the lions’ area.